Brian Locking: The Shadows

-Death
+Personal life and death

+Locking moved to Wales and worked in retail and as a window cleaner.
+He sang in the local Denbigh and District Male Voice Choir.

 Brian Locking suffered from Bell's palsy, and he was registered blind.
 He died in a hospice in North Wales on 8 October 2020 aged 81, after having been diagnosed with a tumour on the bladder.
+In 2022, Locking's sister published a book about his experience in The Shadows.